 The Ganesh Museum Doi Lor

-Is the first and the only museum in Thailand that collects artifacts and statues of “Ganesh”, the God of Success, Fulfillment, Career, Intellect and Luck and also a remover of obstacles through more than 1,000 forms.
-The museum has many Buddha images and artifacts made of gold, silver, copper alloy, copper, brass, glass, stone, clay and wood powder.
-This place is like nowhere I have ever been before.
+It is the first and the only museum in Thailand that collects artifacts and statues of “Ganesh”, the God of Success, Fulfillment, Career, Intellect and Luck and also a remover of obstacles through more than 1,000 forms.
+The museum has many Buddha images and artifacts made of gold, silver, copper alloy, copper, brass, glass, stone, clay, and wood powder.
+This place is like nowhere I have ever been to before.

 Doi Inthanon National Park

-The highest mountain in Thailand at 2,330 metres above sea level and is famous for its waterfalls, viewpoints and cool weather.
+The highest mountain in Thailand at 2,330 meters above sea level and is famous for its waterfalls, viewpoints and cool weather.

 It’s also known as ‘The Roof of Thailand’.
-The park is named in honour of the King Inthawichayanon, one of the last kings of Chiang Mai, who was concerned about the forests in the north of Thailand and wanted to preserve them.
-After his death his remains were placed in the park as he ordered and the forest was renamed to Doi Inthanon.
+The park is named in honor of the King Inthawichayanon, one of the last kings of Chiang Mai, who was concerned about the forests in the north of Thailand and wanted to preserve them.
+After his death, his remains were placed in the park as he ordered and the forest was renamed to Doi Inthanon.